shorepine/tulipcc/docs/tulip_flashing.md

 We will aim to release new versions of the Tulip firmware regularly.
 If you're developing on Tulip itself, you should learn how to compile and flash your own code.
 Otherwise, you can use our built in upgrading or full-device flash files to flash Tulip.

+To flash from a computer, you *may* need a driver for a serial-USB chip on the Tulip you're working with.
+If your board uses a CH340X chip, and it is not detected by `idf.py`, [you may need to follow the instructions here to install a driver.](https://github.com/WCHSoftGroup/ch34xser_macos)

 ## Upgrade your working Tulip to the latest version